0001 - Two Sum

 Follow-up: Can you come up with an algorithm that is less than

-time complexity? --- submission
+O(n2) time complexity? submission

 impl Solution {